agessaman/delphinium/README.md

   3.   expiration
     * Type: INT

+**After updating my repository I get ` {"error":{"type":"Illuminate\Database\QueryException","message":"SQLSTATE[42S02]: Base table or view not found: 1146 Table 'myTable' doesn't exist....` **

+Run `php artisan october:up`.
+This will create the table you are missing in your local OctoberCMS app

 ## Enabling development mode

 1. Go to The Canvas website (uvu.instructure.com).
 Go to the DEV_MGMT course and select “Dev Delphinium” from the left menu.
 Click “Accept” (or log in, or whatever) when you get the message.